Kiechlus/evcc-scripts/README.md

 1. **SMA Inverter**:
    - Access the inverter's web interface directly
-   - Alternatively, use the [Sunny Portal](https://ennexos.sunnyportal.com/) to view device parameters
+   - Find MAC addresses for WLAN and LAN interfaces in the device parameters

 2. **SMA Sunny Home Manager**:
    - The MAC address is printed on the device label
-   - Location: Right side of the physical device
+   - Location: Right side of the device

 ## Battery Charging Controller

 ### Overview

-The repository includes an intelligent battery charging controller that automatically manages grid charging based on dynamic pricing, battery state, and solar forecasts.
+The repository includes an battery charging controller that automatically manages grid charging based on dynamic pricing, battery state, and solar forecasts.

 ### Features

 - **Automated Grid Charging**: Charges battery from grid during low-price periods
 - **Configurable Thresholds**: Customizable SoC levels, price spreads, and solar forecasts
 - **Safety Limits**: Prevents overcharging and respects high SoC limits
-- **Comprehensive Logging**: Detailed logs of all decisions and actions
+- **Logging**: Detailed logs of all decisions and actions
 - **Easy Setup**: Automated installation and cron job configuration

 ### Algorithm